KaiTheRedNinja/SwiftyNode/README.md

 # Running SwiftyNode

 1. You must have Node installed
+2. Run `npm install` in `octo-node` to install all dependencies
-2. Run SwiftyNode
+3. Run the SwiftyNode app from Xcode
-3. Input the path to the `octo-node` folder (or any other compatible node project)
+4. Input the path to the `octo-node` folder (or any other compatible node project)
-4. Press `Run module`
+5. Press `Run module`
-5. Play around with the buttons that appear.
+6. Play around with the buttons that appear.
 Some buttons may appear to do nothing - if so, check the console for relevant errors or information.
+7. To terminate the app, press `Terminate`.
+This will dump the process's standard output to the `Module Output` area of the UI.

 # How It Works